TECHNICAL DOCUMENTATION SOFTWARE

 Our technical documentation software is an application primarily used for managing technical documentation (“dossiers”).
 It can manage a large number of dossiers in the process.
 The software allows you, for example, to create technical documentation in accordance with MDR (EU Medical Devices Regulation).
 The goal here is the audit-proof management of all documents and content that arise in the life of a medical device.

-We will be happy to show you how you as a user can benefit from our software for technical documentation in your company in the future in a live WebCast on the software.
+We will be happy to show you how you as a user can benefit from our software for technical documentation in your company in a live webcast on the software.

 Overview Medical Device Regulation (MDR)

-The German equivalent for the term Medical Device Regulation (MDR) is “Medizinprodukteverordnung”.
-The European Union (EU) Regulation 2017/745 will become binding throughout Europe on May 26, 2021.
-In this article you will find information on content and implementation regulations for the medical technology industry.
+The Medical Device Regulation (MDR) has been in force in the European Union (EU) since 26 May 2021.
+This article provides information on its content and the implementation provisions for the medical technology industry.

 • Directive 93/42/EEC concerning medical devices (MDD);

-The EU bodies opted for a separate regulation with regard to Directive 98/79/EC on in vitro diagnostic medical devices (IVD).
-This guideline did not find its way into the medical device regulation.
-It will be replaced by the separately worded EU regulation “In-Vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR).
+The EU bodies decided in favour of a separate regulation in relation to Directive 98/79/EC on in vitro diagnostic medical devices (IVD).
+This directive was not incorporated into the Medical Devices Regulation.
+It has been replaced by the separately formulated EU regulation ‘In-vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR)’.

-In contrast to the superseded directive, the EU Parliament’s new regulation has gained an international profile.
-Its binding validity extends to all EU member states from the key date of May 26, 2021.
-It should be noted here that as of October 2019, no national legal acts have yet been adopted by the individual member states.
-This also applies to German specifics, requirements and penal provisions to be enacted.
-A corresponding draft for a German implementing law does exist.
-Nevertheless, the Federal Ministry of Health anticipates transition periods.
+In contrast to the superseded directive, the EU Parliament’s new regulation has gained international significance.
+Its binding validity extends to all EU member states from 26 May 2021.
+It should be noted that no national legislation had been adopted by the individual member states by October 2019.
+This also applies to German specifics, requirements and regulations to be issued.
+Although there is a corresponding draft for a German implementing law, the Federal Ministry of Health expects transitional periods.

-According to the present text of the law, a transition period of three years (05/26/17 — 05/25/21*) applies during implementation.
-After the deadline at the latest, you as a manufacturer are obliged to submit an MDR certificate.
-This is the only way you are allowed to introduce a product to the market for the first time.
+According to the current legal text, a transitional period of three years (26.05.17 — 25.05.21*) applies for implementation.
+Manufacturers are obliged to submit an MDR certificate by the end of this period at the latest.
+This is the only way they are permitted to place a product on the market for the first time.

-*In the wake of the COVID 19 pandemic, the effective date of the regulation was delayed to May 26, 2021
+*In the course of the COVID-19 pandemic, the date of application of the regulation was postponed to 26 May 2021.

 Rules for the classification of medical devices

-New terms and rules lead to changes in the assignment of existing products to partially modified product classes.
-For example, the product range of “stand-alone” software is affected by these changes.
+New terms and rules lead to changes in the allocation of existing products to product classes, some of which have changed.
+The ‘stand-alone’ software product area, for example, is affected by these changes.

-Following the set of rules for classification, the conformity assessment procedure now also varies depending on the class.
+In line with the regulations for classification, the conformity assessment procedure now also differs depending on the class.

-The technical documentation according to Medical Device Regulation proves to be much more detailed.
-Benefits of control and documentation for the companies become clear when looking at the new underlying tabular scheme in detail.
-The subdivision into individual categories in a direct link with the associated detailed requirements forms the basis for a detailed technical documentation.
+The technical documentation in accordance with the Medical Devices Regulation is much more detailed.
+The advantages for companies in terms of control and documentation become clear when you look at the new underlying, tabularly structured scheme in detail.
+The subdivision into individual categories in direct connection with the associated detailed requirements forms the basis for detailed technical documentation.

 Clinical evaluations/clinical trials

-Significantly increased requirements characterize this action item.
+This action point is characterised by significantly increased requirements.
 This applies in particular to high-risk product groups.

-A significant change for your company results from the requirement of the EU bodies for a responsible person in their organization to be accountable for regulatory compliance.
+A significant change for your company comes from the EU bodies’ requirement for a responsible person responsible for compliance with regulatory requirements in their organization.

 Quality management

-The FDA Medical Device 21 CFR 820 (FDA = U.S. Food and Drug Administration) stipulates the requirements for management systems of medical device manufacturers.
-In this function, Device 21 CFR 820 is the counterpart to ISO 13485.
+The FDA Medical Device 21 CFR 820 (FDA = U.S. Food and Drug Administration) formulates the requirements for management systems of medical device manufacturers.
+In this function, Device 21 CFR 820 is a counterpart to ISO 13485.
 The core requirement is that procedural instructions such as document control, procurement, development and production are documented and implemented analogously.

 Market surveillance mechanisms

-In particular, the mandatory use of the EUDAMED database provides greater transparency.
-It is available to both the public and direct competitors as an information medium.
-The characteristics of each medical device are mapped by means of appropriate links.
-Supply chain traceability is also possible.
+In particular, the mandatory use of the EUDAMED database ensures more transparency.
+It is available as an information medium to both the public and direct competitors.
+The features of each medical device are mapped using appropriate links.
+It is also possible to trace supply chains

-To fascilitate timely compliance with the new regulation, you are called upon to act, if you hold a responsible position in your company.
-A coherent plan for the transition of your company to the Medical Device Regulation, both in terms of time and content, is a prerequisite for your success.
-High priority should be given to the life cycles of your medical device portfolio.
-Existing MDD certifications will lose their validity on May 26, 2024, according to EU regulations.
-Please note in your planning that your products already certified according to MDD must also complete the new conformity process to be established according to MDR.
-A “grandfathering” is not guaranteed.
+In the interest of timely compliance with the new regulation, you are the responsible person in the company.
+A consistent plan in terms of timing and content for converting your company to the Medical Devices Regulation is a prerequisite for your success.
+You should give high priority to the life cycles of your medical device portfolio.
+According to EU regulations, existing MDD certifications will no longer be valid on May 26, 2024.
+When planning, please keep in mind that your products that are already certified according to MDD must also go through the newly created conformity procedure according to MDR.
+Grandfathering is not guaranteed.

-In the transition phase, you are particularly challenged in your function as a manufacturer or provider.
-The highest priority is to designate and train the person responsible for regulatory compliance in your facility (MDR Article 15).
-Updates to internal quality assurance procedures, documentation, and modified product classification are mandatory.
+During the changeover phase, you are particularly challenged in your role as a manufacturer or supplier.
+The top priority is to name and train the person responsible for compliance with the regulations in your company (MDR Article 15).
+Updates to internal quality assurance procedures, documentation and changed product classification are mandatory.

-Against this background, the following standardized procedure according to the following 4 points is recommended:
+Against this background, the following standardized procedure is recommended according to the following 4 points:

-• Implementation of the conformity evaluation related to the product
+• Carrying out the conformity assessment regarding the product

-• Registration of company and products in the EUDAMED database.
+• Registration of the company and products in the EUDAMED database.

-With the MDR, EU officials have set out to create a contemporary, uniform solution for quality management and market release of medical devices.
-Great attention is paid to the quality and safety of products.
-Perhaps you also belong to the group of small and medium-sized companies in the medical technology sector that fear over-regulation by the extensive set of regulations and additional auditing bodies?
+With the MDR, the EU authorities have set out to create a modern, uniform solution for quality management and the market release of medical devices.
+Great attention is paid to the quality and safety of the products.
+Maybe you are one of the small and medium-sized companies in the medical technology industry who fear over-regulation due to the extensive set of rules and additional control bodies?

-In particular, the evaluation of compliance by the “compliance manager” to be recruited is likely to become a personnel problem during the start-up phase.
-In a case of hardship, a shortage of certified auditors could delay the certification needed for market release.
-Medical technology industry associations express fears that a bottleneck in certifications could have a negative impact on the market launch of innovative and marketable products.
+In particular, the assessment of conformity by the “compliance manager” to be hired is likely to become a personnel problem in the start-up phase.
+In hardship cases, a lack of certified inspectors could delay the certification necessary for market release.
+Medical technology industry associations express the fear that a bottleneck in certifications could have a negative impact on the market launch of innovative and marketable products.

 Quick contact